eflumerf/styleguide/dune-daq-cppguide.md

 otherwise would, the payoff in terms of reduced debugging time and increased readability will be well worth it.

+Two further points to close out this intro:

-Note that this guide is not a C++ tutorial: we assume that the reader is familiar with the language.
+* This guide is not a C++ tutorial: we assume that the reader is familiar with the language.

+* This Style Guide is a modified fork of the Google Style Guide.
+Most of the modification involves loosening/simplifying Google's coding rules, as well as removing a lot of the justification for the rules in the interests of keeping this document (relatively) brief.
+For the curious, in each section the original Google Style Guide rules are available in collapsible form; one reason to click on this is if it's unclear why a given DAQ C++ guideline is in place.

 ### Background [GOOGLE VERSION]